-Are you looking to buy a new home in Santa Fe?
+Buying or selling a home?
 Leyba Real Estate LLC can help.

-I like to provide buyers with an overview of the whole deal so they'll know exactly what to expect.
+I like to furnish buyers with an outline of the whole deal so they understand exactly what to expect.

 Step 1 – Get ready to buy

 There are many things you need to contemplate before commencing your home search.

 You'll probably want to assemble an outline of features you need to have, get a feel for what school districts you'd like to live in, and start working on your budget.

 Ensuring your mortgage payment is less than 30 percent of your monthly income is a good principle to adhere to.

 Step 2 – Speak with a real estate agent

 I'd be more than happy to arrange a time to meet with you and communicate with you regarding why you want to buy a home and get an idea of your plans for the future.

 We'll discuss everything from neighborhoods, schools in the Santa Fe area, the mortgage and housing industries, to any other economic factors that could affect your buying decision today or in the future.